 UFAB is an acronym which stands for: Salt Lake Area Restaurant Association.
 We are a membership-based 501(c)6 nonprofit that provides services to our active association of restaurateurs.

 What does SLARA do?

 SLARA is a membership-based organization that represents its associations’ interests.
 SLARA provides information, legislative, marketing, and networking resources to its members so that they may find success in the local marketplace and their obligations to regulations.
 SLARA also employs lobbyists to master the legislative environment and propose changes in their favor.

 Why is SLARA necessary for any bar/restaurant in the Salt Lake Area?

-The legislative environment in Salt Lake Area has become complicated and difficult, especially with regards to alcohol sales.
+The legislative environment in Utah has become complicated and difficult, especially with regards to alcohol sales.
 The government is aggressive and proactive in seeking mismanaged business practices.
 There are so many rules that it’s difficult to maintain complete compliance every single day of business.
 If restaurateurs overlook details or fail to pass essential information to their management and staff, an undercover government agent will eventually sniff out the penalizable detail and assert a fine(s) onto the business.